-Hi there.
-My name’s Tim.
-I’m intensely curious, in both senses of the word: I have a lot of questions, and they say I’m a little on the weird side.
+Hi, my name’s Tim.
+I’m curious, in both senses of the word: I have a lot of questions, and they say I’m a little on the weird side.
 In my various pursuits, I aim to inspire myself and others to appreciate the wonder of the world.

-I’m 27 years old.
+I’m 28 years old.
 But that number isn’t very useful.
 In some ways I’ve always felt like a little old man, and in some ways I still feel like I’m eight-and-three-quarters.
 Here is more about me now (inspired by Derek Sivers).

 Reading: I recently read the book Mythos: A Retelling of the Myths of Ancient Greece, by Stephen Fry, and I recommend it.
 Fry’s humor and voice really make these stories come alive.

 Location: I’ve lived in (West) Philadelphia since September 2014.
 I mostly like it here.
 It’s very walkable and bikeable, and there are a lot of trees.
 Best of all, there’s a supportive running scene, a lot of art and great food.
 I’m not constitutionally a city person, but I’m going to miss Philly when I leave this summer (after graduation).